metalabharvard/mlml.io/content/events/future-stage-manifesto-new-scenarios-for-the-performing-arts.md

 ---
-title: 'futureStage Manifesto: New Scenarios for the Performing Arts'
+title: futureStage Manifesto
-subtitle: ""
+subtitle: New Scenarios for the Performing Arts
 fulltitle: 'futureStage Manifesto: New Scenarios for the Performing Arts'
 status: default
 outputs: